bytebase/bytebase.com-old/content/docs/en/features/schema-review/engine-mysql-use-innodb.md

 Bytebase defaults MySQL to use InnoDB storage engine.

 So if the following situation occurs, Bytebase considers this rule to be violated:
-- Explicit other storage engines when creating tables. e.g. `CREATE TABLE t(id int) ENGINE = CSV`
+- Explicitly specify other storage engines when creating tables. e.g. `CREATE TABLE t(id int) ENGINE = CSV`
 - Explicit other storage engines by `ALTER TABLE`. e.g. `ALTER TABLE t ENGINE = CSV`
 - Try to set `default_storage_engine` as other storage engines. e.g. `SET default_storage_engine=CSV`